Census Dots

 Native American/Other

-Of the 467 places in Arizona, Phoenix is the most populous.
+Phoenix is ranked the most populous place in Arizona, out of 467 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Phoenix was ranked the 1st most populous place in the 2020 Census.

 Phoenix's White Population